MileHacker Logo

 Boost Local Economy

-Prioritize local restaurants, shops, and tour operators over large national or international chains when possible.
+Prioritize local restaurants, shops, and tour operators over large national or international chains where you can.
 This keeps small businesses thriving and maintains the unique character in the city.

 Ways to Support